rivasiker/PhaseTypeR/paper/paper.md

 the site frequency spectrum follow phase-type distributions [@hobolth2019phase].
 There are already several other R packages that model phase-type distributions, such as `actuar` [@dutang2008actuar], `mapfit` [@okamura2015mapfit; @okamura_dohi_2015; @okamura_dohi_2016] or `matrixdist` [@albrecher_bladt_2019; @AlbrecherBladtYslas2020].
-However, these packages only model univariate continuous phase-type distributions, and they do not include reward transformations, which are particularly useful in population genetics.
-Moreover, these packages are tailored to actuarial sciences and queuing theory, which makes their implementation of phase-type distributions hard to use for population genetics.
+However, these packages only model univariate continuous phase-type distributions, they do not include reward transformations, and they are tailored to actuarial sciences and queuing theory.

-`PhaseTypeR` bridges the gap between population geneticists and phase-type theory by enabling the use of phase-type distributions via easy-to-use R functions.
-The package has already been used in @HBA2021 to model the site frequency spectrum using multivariate phase-type theory, and we believe that its intuitive implementation will encourange more population geneticists to use phase-type theory.
+PhaseTypeR is particularly well suited for population genetics, and much emphasis in our software is on natural and easy-to-use R functions.
+The package has already been used in [@HBA2021] to model the site frequency spectrum using multivariate phase-type theory, and we believe that its intuitive implementation will encourange more population geneticists to use phase-type theory.